Nikon binoculars & field scopes

 This funny 'instrument' has an optical system of 5 elements in 3 groups, including a little prism.
 It can be placed on the rear/back of all Nikkor lenses with an AI/S and/or AF mount.
 It will not work on lenses with a G-mount, IX-mount (APS-lenses), Nikonos mount, S-mount (rangefinder lenses) and all other lenses lacking the famous F-mount.
 On the internet there are 'manuals' to modify the mount of the converter but the risk of ruining both the converter and the lens is great.
 When mounted on a 50 mm. standard Nikkor lens the magnification will be 5 X. So any useable lens will produce a magnification equal to its focal length in centimeters!
 The aperture of a lens has to be set wide open, although lenses faster than f/2.8 may not produce a brighter view as the built-in prism has a maximum exit pupil of f/2.8.
 The converter has an adjustable diopter of -5 up to +3.
 Be careful of fake models that are around.

-One of the very first and popular consumer binocular was and still is the little 6 x 30 binocular, pictured below.
-There are several versions known; this one was build during the American occupation of Japan after World War II, 'documented' by the engraving 'made in occupied japan'.
+One of the very first and popular consumer binoculars was and still is the little 6 x 30 binocular, pictured below.
+There are several versions known; this one was build during the American occupation of Japan after World War II, 'documented' by the engraving 'made in occupied japan' on the left prism.

 Mikron 6 x 30